alphagov/prototype-kit-training/source/introduction/introduction.md

 It contains:

-+ links to the online tutorial on the GOV.UK Protoype Kit site
++ links to the GOV.UK Protoype Kit online tutorial
 + the slides used by the facilitators to run training
 + resources and cheatsheets on some of the concepts covered in training.

+This training takes place across an entire day (usually from 10am – 4pm), with two short breaks in the morning and afternoon, and a lunch break.

+It is run with two facilitators and a number of helpers/volunteers.

 ### Training slides